Surely, if you are a financial planner then holding back from giving advice would seem counter-productive, right?

-In this article I explore why holding back from giving advice can consistently help you sell more financial planning and serve your clients better.
+In this article I am exploring why holding back from giving advice can consistently help you sell more financial planning and serve your clients better.

 Imagine this scenario.